 Fernando Torres brought an end to his 18-year playing career in August, and among the many highlights for club and country was a special night in Amsterdam, when his goal helped us win the Europa League for the first time.

 Torres’s second full season at Chelsea, 2012/13, was the longest in our history, reaching an extraordinary 69 games across eight different competitions.
 Our defence of the Champions League had ended at the group stage, but the third-place finish guaranteed us a crack at the Europa League after Christmas.
-We successfully navigated our way past Sparta Prague, Steaua Bucharest, Rubin Kazan and then Basel to reach the showpiece final at the home of Ajax, where we contest another huge game tonight.
+We successfully navigated our way past Sparta Prague, Steaua Bucharest, Rubin Kazan and then Basel to reach the showpiece final at the home of Ajax, where we played again in the Champions League earlier this season.

 Torres was prolific in the Europa League knockout stages, scoring five goals, and he still vividly remembers that topsy-turvy campaign.

-‘It was a really difficult at the beginning because we came from winning the Champions League, and we had a big expectation of trying to do it again, and then we couldn’t go through the group stage,’ Torres tells the official Chelsea website on a recent trip to Stamford Bridge.
+‘It was a really difficult at the beginning because we came from winning the Champions League, and we had a big expectation of trying to do it again, and then we couldn’t go through the group stage,’ Torres tells the official Chelsea website.

 ‘We had a difficult period, but we fixed the season and we started playing really well from halfway through the season until the end.